searls/rubbycop/README.md

 RuboCop's logo was originally created by [Dimiter Petrov](https://www.chadomoto.com/).
-To disambiguate this project from RuboConf, wechanged it.
+To disambiguate this project from RuboCop, wechanged it.
 You can find the logo in various formats [here](https://github.com/searls/rubbycop/tree/master/logo).

 The logo is licensed under a